oats-ts/docs/src/md/OpenAPI_Generate.md

 ## Available generators

 There are a number of code generators available.
 These are part of certain presets, but can also be used individually, using `generators.create`.
+In case you want to see them in action, check the [demo](#/demo) page!

 | **Name**                              | **Preset**                | **Uses**                                                                                                                   | **Creates**                                                                                                                                        |
 | ------------------------------------- | ------------------------- | -------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |